prototypefund/Digital_Bargeld-docs/core/api-common.rst

 A protocol version is a positive, non-zero integer.
 A protocol version range consists of three components:

 1. The ``current`` version.
 This is the latest version of the protocol supported by the client or service.
 2. The ``revision`` number.
-This value is not to be interpreted by the client/server, but serves purely as a comment.
+This value should usually not be interpreted by the client/server, but serves purely as a comment.
 Each time a service/client for a protocol is updated while supporting the same set of protocol versions, the revision should be increased.
+   In rare cases, the revision number can be used to work around unintended breakage in deployed versions of a service.
+This is discouraged and should only be used in exceptional situations.
 3. The ``age`` number.
 This non-zero integer identifies with how many previous protocol versions this implementation is compatible.
 An ``age`` of 0 implies that the implementation only supports the ``current`` protocol version.
 The ``age`` must be less or equal than the ``current`` protocol version.